jahiruddincse/Intelligent-GPA-Prediction-and-Academic-Decision-Support-System/README.md

-# 🎯 Intelligent GPA Prediction and Academic Decision Support System
+# Intelligent GPA Prediction and Academic Decision Support System

-> 🤖 A structured, AI-inspired system that predicts GPA based on expected grades and helps students make smarter academic decisions.
+A structured, AI-inspired system that predicts GPA based on expected grades and helps students make smarter academic decisions.

 ---

-## 📌 Overview
+## 1. Overview

 This project helps students estimate their GPA using expected (predicted) grades and plan their study strategy effectively.

-Instead of studying all subjects randomly, the system identifies **which subjects will give maximum improvement with minimum effort**.
+Instead of studying all subjects randomly, the system identifies which subjects will give maximum improvement with minimum effort.

-It is designed based on the **VIT Bhopal GPA system**, making it practical for real academic use.
+It is designed based on the VIT Bhopal GPA system, making it practical for real academic use.

 ---

-## 🔍 Problem Statement
+## 2. Problem Statement

 Students often struggle with:

-- ❓ Which subject should I focus on?
+- Which subject should I focus on?
-- ❓ How can I improve my GPA efficiently?
+- How can I improve my GPA efficiently?
-- ❓ What will my GPA be based on my preparation?
+- What will my GPA be based on my preparation?

 This project provides a structured and logical solution to these problems.

 ---

-## 🎯 Objectives
+## 3. Objectives

 - Predict GPA based on expected grades
 - Identify high-impact subjects